jschementi/iron-websites/ruby/browser/spec.v2.rst

       </Canvas>
     </script>

+NOTE: you must set width and height to see the XAML contents. width and height are not valid script-tag attributes.
+If you are concerned with your HTML validating, you can use JavaScript to set the width and height of the generated Silverlight control.

-Setting ``defer="true"`` will require you to set the RootVisual yourself; you can do so by setting the root_visual to the script-tag element containing XAML::
+Setting ``defer="defer"`` will require you to set the RootVisual yourself; you can do so by setting the ``RootVisual`` to the script-tag element containing XAML::

-    root_visual = document.xamlContent

-Note: root visual's setter is not implemented yet.
+    from System.Windows.Application import RootVisual
+	RootVisual(document.xamlContent)

 This is the similar way that Silverlight 1.0 allowed XAML to be embedded: http://msdn.microsoft.com/en-us/library/cc189016(VS.95).aspx